 - If your dog gulps all his food and then stares at you for more, consider using a slow feeder dog bowl, like the Ethical Pet slow feeder dog bowl, to help him slow him down.

-- If your dog begs for treats, then feed him raw vegetables, which are low in calories and high in fiber.
+- If your dog begs for treats, then feed him raw dog-safe vegetables, which are low in calories and high in fiber.
 Cucumber slices, green beans and carrots all are safe for pups.
-Learn about other dog-friendly veggies here.

 - Another option for a begging dog, is to take him for a walk.